 Our separate programs have different schedules for posting Newsletters about what is happening in their classrooms.
-Please keep an eye out for Newsletters once a month from our Preschool and Pre-K classrooms and a Newsletter once every two months from our Older, Younger, and Baby Toddler classrooms.
+Please keep an eye out for Newsletters once a month from our Pre-Kindergarten, Preschool, Older Toddler and Younger Toddler classrooms.
+Baby Toddler and Infant will send out bi-monthly Newsletters.

-Instead of newsletters, or Infant classroom will provide you with a daily care sheet to let you know what your child’s day was like.
+Our Infant classroom will also provide you with a daily care sheet to let you know what your child’s day was like.

-Children’s World will post Newsletters to inform parents of big changes happening in school wide events when applicable.
+Administration will send out a monthly Newsletters to inform parents of big changes happening and school-wide events when applicable.

 Teachers & Parents

 It can be hard to connect with teachers during our busy drop off and pick up times.
 However, we want to respond to your questions or concerns as quickly as possible.
-If there is something that you would like to discuss you are encouraged to reach out to your Lead Teacher.
+If there is something that you would like to discuss, please reach out to your Lead Teacher.
 However, if they seem to be having a busy day we suggest dropping a note or mentioning quickly that you would like to discuss your question.
 We assure you that our teachers will respond and reach out to you and either find a time to discuss with you in class, or set up a conference.

-If we ever come to the point where we feel a need to have a discussion with you and your child, we will also reach out to you to schedule a meeting.
-This could be a more through follow up from something discussed in the classroom, a response to incident reports or unusual behavior, or other significant events.
+If we ever come to the point where we feel the need to have a discussion with you and your child, we will also reach out to you to schedule a meeting.
+This could be a more thorough follow up from something discussed in the classroom, a response to incident reports or unusual behavior, or other significant events.

 Observation & Participation